ioslas/JAVA-mini_educated_projects/README.md

-This is the main/master repository for all java projects/codes created or imported from desktop
+This is the main/master repository which contains various small projects/codes (created or imported from desktop) for portfolios.

 The code's levels are categorised as:
 - low/educated: codes for beginners even students